Reinforcement learning for adaptive interior point methods in convex quadratic programming: Learning-based parameter adaptation

 In the following, we aim at finding a good strategy to choose the parameters during the optimization.
 So far, the choice of these parameters is up to the operators, and thus, the optimization highly depends on their experiences.
 Reinforcement learning \cite{sutton1998rl} makes it possible to automate this choice and avoid manual hyperparameter tuning.
 Therefore, reinforcement learning approaches benefit from their ability to train a policy by interacting with the environment in a trial-and-error manner.

-In recent years, the use of machine learning methods in order to improve optimization strategies has increased.
-For example, neural networks are used to warm-start either QPs \cite{sambharya2023end} or Fixed-Point Optimization Algorithms \cite{sambharya2024learning}.
+Compared to previous work \cite{ichnowski2021rlqp} on the RL-acceleration of an ADMM-based QP solver, we focus on the regularized interior point approach discussed earlier.
+Thus, the goal is to automate the choice of hyperparameters $\delta^k$, $\nu_k$, $\varepsilon_k$ at each iteration $k$, by acting through $\alpha^k$ according to \eqref{eq:delta_update}.
+Thereby, the choice should be made with respect to scale-invariant properties of the problems.
+In our case we choose the primal and dual residuals, the barrier parameter and the inner tolerance as in \eqref{eq:alpha_update}.
+This design choice is supported by the numerical experiments presented in Section~\ref{sec:num_results}.
+Nevertheless, the residuals naturally give a succinct representation of the optimization status, while the barrier parameter reflects the current relaxation of the problem and the inner tolerance determines the effort required to force convergence.
+Both directly influence the synchronization between the proximal regularization and the performance of the Newton solves.